 alpha-Terpinyl acetate 2.21%

 Eucalyptus radiata is very similar to Eucalyptus globulus; they only differ in minor components.
 E. radiata is often preferred for children and the elderly over the common E. globulus, because it is more gentle on the skin.
 Also consider Eucalyptus smithii or Rosalina for children and the elderly.
-It is a powerful antiviral oil that may help control microbes, fortify resistance and for general immunity.
+These are powerful antiviral oils that may help control microbes, fortify resistance and support general immunity.
 Please refer to safety information below.

 Properties and Usage

 Eucalyptus radiata is antibacterial, antiviral, expectorant, anti-inflammatory

 It is useful for respiratory and sinus infections, bronchitis, coughs, is a decongestant, is helpful for rheumatism, arthritis, joint and muscle pain.
 Combine Eucalyptus Radiata with Bergamot to effectively fight Herpes simplex.
-Acne, immune system stimulent, flu, ear infection, vaginitis and as an immune stimulent.
+It is also used for acne, flu, ear infection, vaginitis and as an immune stimulent.

 Viruses: Penoel suggested that a-terpineol and the oxide 1,8 cineole should be administered.
 The oils suggested in which these constituents are found are Bay Laurel, Eu. radiata and Niaouli.